top of page

 Sumerian Cuneiform Stone Tablet

-The first written evidence of religion comes from Sumerian tablets, documenting religious practices and beliefs.
-The Sumerians worshipped a pantheon of gods and goddesses and practiced rituals and ceremonies that were integral to their society.
+The Sumerians worshipped a diverse pantheon of gods and goddesses and practiced rituals and ceremonies that were central to their society.
+Their earliest religious writings describe a structured spiritual system that included:

 Stonehenge site 2003